collab-community/journey-book/README.md

 - Add your social media handles like `TWITTER`, `LINKEDLN`, `GITHUB PROFILE`.
 So that the reader can connect with you.
 - Send your pull request with an small description about your job and company.
 - We will merge it as soon as possible :smiley

-## License

-This is an 'MIT LICENSED' project